tyarchy/work-day-todos/README.md

 ## Usage and Applications
-### Work Day Scheduler is a site where you can schedule tasks on an hourly basis during daytime ours.
-This app will prevent laziness.
+### With the scheduler you can plan your day and be more productive.
+This app will prevents laziness.

 <p>&nbsp;</p>